wardle/nhs-number/README.md

 clj -M:test-clj
 ```

-Run unit tests in ClojureScript:
+Run unit tests in ClojureScript (this compiles the test source files into Javascript and runs using 'node.js'):
 ```shell
 clj -M:test-cljs
 ```

 Build a library jar file
 ```shell